joseluisguardia/bingo-card-gen/README.md

-# bingo-card-gen
+# Bingo card generator.
-Powershell script to generate a bingo card.
+This is a example Powershell script to generate a bingo card.